Dyalog/OpenAI/docs/index.md

 * Vector Stores - Used to store files for use be the OpenAI's `file_search` tool.
 * Vector Store Files - Represent files inside a vector store.
 ### Future
-Beyond October 2024, we expect to add support for the following endpoints.
+Beyond 2024, we expect to add support for the following endpoints.

 * Vector Store File Batches - Represent operations to add multiple files to a vector store.
 * Run Steps - Represents the steps (model and tool calls) taken during the run.